darqos/darqos/README.md

 * it is not for everyone; it is not a general-purpose system
 * It is incomplete

-The goal of DarqOS is, somewhat grandly, augment human abilities.
+The goal of DarqOS is, somewhat grandly, to augment human abilities.
 This is not a new notion for computers, but it's also something that's been more of a marketing ploy than an actual goal, at least for popular, modern systems.
 That said, it's not a "bicycle for the mind" either: